ember-learn/ember-blog/content/ember-4-0-released.md

 Why is this change required? `ember-auto-import` supports something we call the [v2 addon format](https://emberjs.github.io/rfcs/0507-embroider-v2-package-format.html).
-This specification describes how to publish an Ember CLI addon which has minimal build overhead and better compatibility with modern build and analysis tooling (think [Webpack](https://webpack.js.org/)).
+This specification describes how to publish an Ember CLI addon that has minimal build overhead and better compatibility with modern build and analysis tooling (think [Webpack](https://webpack.js.org/)).
 Later in Ember's 4.x release cycle, we intend to release framework libraries as v2 addons to take advantage of those